AIP Paleo Chicken Cacciatore - Hunter's Chicken

 This post contains some affiliate links.
 This means that if you click through and decide to make a purchase, the price you pay stays the same, but I might receive a small commission that goes towards keeping the blog running.
 Thank you for your support.

-Well, I rarely cook with tomatoes now but wondered if a no-mato sauce could help me recreate the classic Italian Chicken Cacciatore - or Hunter's Chicken - dish that we used to love so much, and that brought back so many lovely childhood memories for him.
+Well, I rarely cook with tomatoes now but wondered if a nightshade free tomato like sauce could help me recreate the classic Italian Chicken Cacciatore - or Hunter's Chicken - dish that we used to love so much, and that brought back so many lovely childhood memories for him.
 So I had a go.
 And yes.
 Yes it could.

 Chicken Cacciatore is chicken, or more traditionally rabbit - first pan-fried and then cooked in the oven in a tomato sauce with herbs, garlic, onions and peppers.
 This dish is nightshade-free, so it doesn't have any peppers or tomatoes, but it's really big on flavour.
 There are lots of veggies in this sauce, and it's actually quite hard to believe that you're not eating a rich tomato sauce.